 First, plug in the keyboard and install drivers if necessary.
 Open Reaper, choose Options then Preferences (or click CTRL-P).
 In the left side menu, look under Audio for MIDI Devices.

-If you don't see any devices listed, click the Reset all MIDI devices button in the lower right corner of the window.
+If you don't see any devices listed, click the Reset all MIDI devices button in the window's lower right corner.
 Your MIDI device will initially be disabled.
 Right-click to enable it.
 If you have multiple devices, you may want to give each one a name that makes sense to you.
 To do this, right-click and choose Configure input.
 Under Alias change the name of the device.

 Click the Arm Track button, then Inputs (see picture below).
 If you don't see Inputs, resize the track by pulling it down.
 Hover over the bottom of the track until the cursor changes to the resize option (with arrows on both ends).
 Enlarge the track until you see the Inputs (IN FX) option.

 Click Input: MIDI, choose your MIDI Device, then choose All Channels.
 Next to the Arm Track button, there is a speaker icon.
 This is the Record Monitoring button.
 Hover over it to see if it is turned on.
 If it isn't, keep clicking it until it says on.

 Click the FX button to choose your synthesizer plugin.
 I typed iris into the Filter because my plugin is called Iris 2.
 Select your plugin and click Add.
 Once you have done any necessary setup within the plugin, you can click the Record button and use your MIDI device to record music.